-Policy premium and the policy form are very important when selecting a Professional Liability Insurance policy.
+Policy premium and the policy forms are very important when selecting a Professional Liability Insurance policy.
 But there is much more that an Attorney or Accountant should be concerned about when selecting a malpractice insurance carrier.

 A few of the items that you need to consider are:

 3. Risk Retention Groups are another entity that could be an issue.
 A risk retention group is only as good as the reinsurance that backs the program.
 For the purposes of state insurance guarantee funds they are treated like a surplus lines carrier, there is no state guaranteed fund.
-If a risk retention group loses its reinsurers, the program can disappear in a heartbeat.
+If a risk retention group loses it's reinsurers, the program can disappear in a heartbeat.
 This has happened in the past, and when it does it leaves firms suddenly with no malpractice insurance coverage and little to no help from your state insurance department.

 5. Does the malpractice insurance carrier have a claims department that is dedicated to attorney and accountant malpractice insurance?
-Professional Liability Insurance claims are unique and you need people with experience handling the claims.
+Professional Liability Insurance claims are unique and you need people with experience handling these claims.

 6. What is the track record for the carrier in handling malpractice claims?
 Some carriers will give up almost immediately settling the claim.
-Other malpractice insurance carriers are at the opposite end of the spectrum that never want to settle and will fight to the death.
+Other malpractice insurance carriers are at the opposite end of the spectrum never wanting to settle and will fight to the death.
 Make sure you are comfortable with the claims department’s mentality for settling claims.

 7. Does the Malpractice Insurance Carrier have empaneled counsel in the state?
 Experience law firms that specialize in attorney and accountant malpractice defense are essential to making sure that a claim is settled properly.
 It is good practice to ask for a list of council in your state or locale.
-The cost of have having inadequate defense can increase insurance costs for years to come.
+The cost of have having inadequate defense can increase your insurance costs for years to come.